-The Environmental Research & Education (EREF) Board of Directors has identified a high priority research topic in the area of residential recycling and has issued a request for pre-proposals on the topic to support the long-term needs and strategic direction of the solid waste field.
+The Environmental Research & Education Foundation (EREF) Board of Directors has identified a high priority research topic in the area of residential recycling and has issued a request for pre-proposals on the topic to support the long-term needs and strategic direction of the solid waste field.

 Residential recycling is an integral component of an integrated solid waste management system but there are still knowledge gaps revolving around this aspect of waste management.
 Recycling is significantly affected by human behavior which is a driving factor in the recovery of materials and program performance.
 There is a need to understand how to optimize processing, enhance material recyclability, and develop adequate and durable end markets.
 Beyond these facets, the demonstration of the overall value of residential recycling in terms of sustainability and economics is not well documented.

 For the purposes of this RFP, residential recycling is defined as materials (primarily commodity recyclables such a fiber, metal, plastic, glass) that would typically be collected by refuse collection vehicles and transported to material recovery facilities (MRFs) where the collected materials would be processed and sorted.
 The post-MRF materials would then be utilized by a secondary manufacturer to process them into useful materials of a similar make-up to that of the recycled material.
 In other words, recycled plastic is re-manufactured into a plastic material, recycled fiber is utilized for paper/cardboard products, and so on.
 For this RFP, recycling does NOT include thermal or biological conversion of materials (e.g. waste-to-energy, composting, etc.) or wastes that would typically not go to MRFs (e.g. plastic film, food waste, e-waste).

 Submissions of scientific research pre-proposals related to residential recycling are invited in the following areas:

 - source separation

 - bin/signage design